 - Reduced discretionary spending

-Rising prices make shoppers choosey, budget-minded, and less loyal to their favorite brands.
+Rising prices make shoppers choosey, budget-minded, and less loyal to their favourite brands.
 They actively look for savings and wait for markdowns.

-In fact, researchers at rewards marketing platform Blackhawk Network found that 46% of consumers they surveyed are buying more things on sale, and 22% say they’re buying less from their favorite brands.
+In fact, researchers at rewards marketing platform Blackhawk Network found that 46% of consumers they surveyed are buying more things on sale, and 22% say they’re buying less from their favourite brands.

 Retailers need to find the most appealing prices to entice customers to buy.